intro-to-research/intro-to-research.github.io/_pages/how.md

 **TIP:** Don't quickly dismiss an entire area just because you do not enjoy a particular course in it.
 Think critically to assess if it's the actual content that you find unenjoyable, or if it's just the professor's teaching style that does not align with you.

 ### 2. FIND A PROBLEM
 Finding a problem to work on is often times the hardest part of conducting research, as it predicates upon having enough knowledge of current work to know what would be a novel contribution.
 Keep in mind, there are many levels of granularity to finding a problem.
-For example, the area of NLP, one can enumerate a dozen of the most common "problems" that people work on (i.e., research), such as:
+For example, within the area of NLP, one can enumerate a dozen of the most common "problems" that people work on (i.e., research), such as:
 - machine translation: converting text from one language to another
 - summarization: generating succinct summaries of documents that includes the most important information
 - language modelling: developing ways to accurately estimate the probability of a sequence of words